 Australian songs for the ultimate road trip playlist

-Enjoy the best music each state in Australia has to offer with this playlist, designed to have you rocking across the country.
+Enjoy the best Aussie music from every state, with a road trip playlist designed to have you rocking across the country.

-Australia has as much musical talent as we do open road, so why not fuse the two on your next cross-country road trip and test the limit of your sound system?
+Australia has as much musical talent as we do open road, so why not fuse the two on your next cross-country road trip Down Under?

-For your next long-distance road trip, rather than pumping out the same top 20 (mostly American) most-popular pop hits, expand your musical horizons and check out the best local artists from the past and present in each state of Australia.
+For your next long-distance holiday across the country, rather than pumping out the same top 20 pop hits, support your local music scene with our rocking playlist featuring the best Aussie artists from every state and territory in Australia.

-Keep in mind that musical taste is subjective and there are thousands of artists to check out across the country.
-The following are just some of the best to get you started and to get your road trip off on the right note.
+A small caveat: while of course, musical taste is subjective and there are thousands of artists to check out across the country, the following are some of the best to start pumping your road trip off on the right note.

 Victoria

-Nick Cave – Originally from the small town of Warracknabeal, Australia’s answer to Johnny Cash has a brilliant discography, but not one that should be listened to if you’re looking to brighten the mood.
+Nick Cave – Originally from the small town of Warracknabeal, Australia’s answer to Johnny Cash has a brilliant discography if you’re looking for something dark and broody.
+Bonus points for his collaborations with other Vic artists like Kylie Minogue and Warren Ellis.

-Jet – Skyrocketing to international stardom with their 2003 album Get Born, Jet managed to pick up six Grammys in one night at the 2004 awards.
+Jet – Skyrocketing to international stardom with their 2003 album Get Born, the Dingley natives will have you singing Rollover DJ quicker than them picking up six Grammys in one night.

-The Living End – Shooting to fame in 1997 with their punk rock single Prisoner of Society, these now-40-year-olds are still touring and rocking as hard as ever.
+The Living End – Shooting to fame after meeting in Wheeler’s Hill in 1997 with their punk rock single Prisoner of Society, these now-40-somethings are still touring and rocking as hard as ever.

-Vance Joy – Taking out the top spot on Triple J’s Hottest 100 in 2013 with Riptide, James Keogh (aka Vance Joy) gave up a promising career as an AFL player to follow his musical aspirations.
-Good call.
+Vance Joy – Getting the top spot on Triple J’s Hottest 100 in 2013 with Riptide, James Keogh (aka Vance Joy) gave up a promising career as an AFL player to follow his musical aspirations that will make you wanna sing the words wrong.

-Honourable mentions: Hunters & Collectors, Daryl Braithwaite, The Cat Empire, Something for Kate, Airbourne, Taxiride, Area-7, Killing Heidi, Little River Band.
+Honourable mentions: Hunters & Collectors, Amy Shark, Daryl Braithwaite, The Cat Empire, Something for Kate, Airbourne, Taxiride, Area-7, Tash Sultana, Killing Heidi, Little River Band, Chrissy Amphlett, Baker Boy, Xavier Rudd, Tina Arena, Archie Roach.

 New South Wales

 AC/DC – Founded in Sydney in 1973, AC/DC are the unquestionable kings of Australian rock and roll.
-With almost every track designed to be blasted down a highway, every song is perfect roadtrip material.
+With almost every track designed to be blasted down a highway to hell, each song is perfect road trip material.

-Silverchair – Fronted by iconic frontman Daniel Johns, Silverchair’s legacy have spanned decades, generations and genres – including grunge, rock, and alternative scenes.
+Silverchair – Fronted by the iconic Daniel Johns, Newcastle’s Silverchair have a legacy that has spanned decades, generations, and genres – including grunge, rock, and alternative scenes to sing along to as you cross those Straight Lines.

-Midnight Oil – Founded in 1978, Midnight Oil are one of Australia’s most politically charged bands which would see the band disband in 2002 as Peter Garrett pursued his political career.
-The band reformed in 2016.
+Midnight Oil – Founded in 1978, Midnight Oil are one of Australia’s most politically charged bands with hits like Beds are Burning and The Power and the Passion.
+After disbanding in 2002 when front man Peter Garrett pursued his political career, the group reformed in 2016.

-INXS – Inducted into the ARIA hall of fame in 2001, the legendary new wave band fronted by the late Michael Hutchins are one of the few Aussie acts to have been nominated for a Grammy, ARIA and MTV award.
+INXS – Inducted into the ARIA hall of fame in 2001, the legendary rock band headed by the late great Michael Hutchins are one of the few Aussie acts to mystify all those beforehand, getting nominated for Grammy, ARIA and MTV awards.

-Honourable mentions: Spiderbait, Grinspoon, Troy Cassar-Daley, The Kid LAROI, Wolfmother, The Presets, Hoodoo Gurus, Moving Pictures, Mental As Anything, You Am I.
+Honourable mentions: Spiderbait, Grinspoon, Troy Cassar-Daley, The Kid LAROI, Wolfmother, Icehouse, The Presets, Flume, Hoodoo Gurus, Moving Pictures, Mental As Anything, Angus & Julia Stone, You Am I, Matt Corby.

 Queensland

-Savage Garden – Exploding onto the scene in 1993, The Brisbane duo’s brand of pop rock earned them international fame almost instantly.
-Road trip challenge: sing any verse of I Want You flawlessly.
-Good luck.
+Savage Garden – Exploding onto the scene in 1993, The Brisbane duo’s brand of pop rock earned them international fame that took their success to the moon and back.
+Hopefully you can find the drink of the same name on the way as you sing out ‘chica-cherry cola!’

-Christine Anu – One of Australia’s most beloved female artists, Christine Anu’s rendition of My Island Home continues to be heralded an Australian anthem.
+Christine Anu – One of Australia’s most beloved female artists, Christine Anu’s rendition of My Island Home continues to be heralded an Australian anthem, which you can enjoy with sunshine on a rainy day.

-Regurgitator – The Brisbane-based trio’s second studio album, Unit, was released in November of 1997 and has since gone triple-platinum featuring the hit I Like Your Old Stuff Better Than Your New Stuff and Polyester Girl.
+Regurgitator – The Brisbane-based trio’s second studio album, Unit, was released in November of 1997 and has since gone triple-platinum featuring hits like I Like Your Old Stuff Better Than Your New Stuff and Polyester Girl.

-Honourable mentions: Custard, Violent Soho, Sheppard, The Go-Betweens, The Amity Affliction, The Saints, George.
+Honourable mentions: Custard, Violent Soho, Pete Murray, Sheppard, The Go-Betweens, The Amity Affliction, The Saints, George.

 Northern Territory